How to Spend a Magical 3 Days in Seville (2024)

 ✅ As you tour the Alcazar you won’t want to miss:

 • Patio de las Doncellas – The Maiden’s Courtyard.
 This is the main shebang in the Alcazar.
 Here you’ll find the main courtyard with the reflecting pool, sunken gardens and gorgeous arches.
-It’ll also likely be full of other people.
+It’ll also likely be full of other people unless you book onto the early access tour.

 • Patio de Leviés – fewer people find their way to this patio where there is a less grandiose pool than on the Patio de las Doncellas.
 I loved it here.

 • Patio de las Muñecas – Dolls Courtyard.
-A private courtyard in the palace.
+A private courtyard in the palace – see if you can spot the dolls.
+I’ve only ever found 2.

 • Salon de Embajadores (Ambassadors’ Hall or the Throne Room) – this is the biggest and most impressive room in the whole palace.
 Don’t forget to look up and see the half-orange dome, referred to as the Mudejar version of the Sistine Chapel.